hymkor/binview/readme.md

 * q , ESCAPE
     * quit
-* h , ARROW-LEFT , Ctrl-B
+* h , BACKSPACE , ARROW-LEFT , Ctrl-B
     * move the cursor left.
 * j , ARROW-DOWN , Ctrl-N
     * move the cursor down.
 * k , ARROW-UP , Ctrl-P
     * move the cursor up.
-* l , ARRIW-RIGHT , Ctrl-f
+* l , SPACE , ARRIW-RIGHT , Ctrl-F
     * move the cursor right.
 * 0(zero) , ^ , Ctrl-A
     * move the cursor to the top of the current line.